-Perhaps the biggest tourist draw in Vero Beach is Mulligans Beach House, an oceanfront eatery with American cuisine, great bar drinks, and the cutest bartender in town, my daughter Peyton.
+Perhaps the most significant tourist draw in Vero Beach is Mulligans Beach House, an oceanfront eatery with American cuisine, great bar drinks, and kickin’ breakfasts.
 Whether it is breakfast, lunch, dinner, or cocktails you are craving, Mulligans has them all.
 Sip cocktails while sitting in a colorful chair on the beach or dine on the covered patio.
 My food picks are the huge and perfectly fried Fish & Chips and Mulligan’s Spinach Benedict, topped with a creamy and cheesy spinach dip spread rather than sautéed spinach.

-The tastiest Italian gig in town is located beachfront and has quality pasta dishes with side salads for less than $20.
+The tastiest Italian gig in Vero Beach is beachfront and has quality pasta dishes with side salads for less than $20.
 Nino’s Cafe’s menu consists of NY style pizza and Italian entrees.
-I love Nino’s Fried Ravioli while the decadent Cannelloni is an ultimate dinner choice.
+I love Nino’s Fried Ravioli, while the decadent Cannelloni is an ultimate dinner choice.
 Gnocchi Gorgonzola and Veal Parmigiana are other fabulous choices.
 The drawback: they only take cash.
-There are two other Nino’s locations in town, with slightly different menu options, but this one is the best and they offer different menus.
+There are two other Nino’s locations in town, with slightly different menu options, but this one is the best.

 Located on the Indian River Lagoon and under the Merrill Barber Bridge, this popular and lively eatery has the best burgers in town.
-Riverside Cafe has a late-night DJ, big screen TVs, and serves as country music star Jake Owen’s stomping grounds when he visits his hometown.
+Riverside Cafe has a late-night DJ, big-screen TVs, and serves as country music star Jake Owen’s stomping grounds when he visits his hometown.
 The best things to order, other than burgers, are the Chicken Quesadilla, Catch of the Day (I prefer mine blackened), and Ahi Yellowfin Tuna.
 Riverside Cafe has plenty of free parking and is very relaxed, but in need of a good dusting.

 Southern Social Kitchen & Bar

 Our trendy and hipster eatery in downtown Vero Beach is Southern Social Kitchen & Bar.
 The impressive cocktail presentation and fantastic Southern-inspired appetizers will have you salivating in no time.
 The food at Southern Social is the most Instagram-worthy in town.
-Don’t miss the upscale Deviled Eggs (candied bacon and chives!), Pimento Cheese Fritters, and Chicken and Waffles.
+Don’t miss the upscale Deviled Eggs (candied bacon and chives!) and Chicken and Waffles.
 Make a reservation.
 If you don’t have one, and tables appear to be empty, you are just out of luck.
 I cannot figure out their reserving tables system after three attempts to dine there.

 A popular local chain eatery, TooJay’s is an original gourmet deli with a huge menu.
 The on-site bakery and deli bar are great options for taking home a meal or sandwich essentials.
 I find their omelets to be some of the best in Vero Beach.
 Replace your side dish (fruit, home fries, grits) with TooJay’s crispy potato pancakes (with applesauce and sour cream) or try the yummy Tuna Salad Melt for lunch.

 Waldo’s is the on-site restaurant at the historic and funky Driftwood Hotel on Ocean Drive.
-The restaurant decor is interesting and unparalleled, while the food is fresh and consistently delicious.
-This is a great spot to take large parties for oceanfront dining.
-Live music is offered on weekends.
+The restaurant decor is exciting and unparalleled, while the food is fresh and consistently delicious.
+Waldo’s is a great spot to take large parties for oceanfront dining and live music on weekends.
 My go-to dish is the Travelers Shrimp: coconut, fried, and Monterey Jack stuffed shrimp, fries, and your choice of coleslaw or pasta salad.
 The rum bucket drinks are a must!

 Wilke’s 14 Bones Bar-B-Q

-Vero Beach is not without a finger-lickin’ Southern-style style barbecue establishment.
-Wilke’s 14 Bones Bar-B-Q has all of your barbecue needs including pulled porks, ribs, Texas beef brisket, and smoked chicken.
+Vero Beach is not without a finger-licking’ Southern-style style barbecue establishment.
+Wilke’s 14 Bones Bar-B-Q has all of your barbecue needs, including pulled porks, ribs, Texas beef brisket, and smoked chicken.
 Tasty side dishes include green beans, cheese grits, Texicorn, corn-on-the-cob, and collard greens.
 Try the Garlic Parmesan, Formula 14, or Sweet Old Fashion BBQ sauces.